TimBolhoeves/bestelapp/README.md

 * Upon cloning the project, run `py -m venv .venv`.
 * Go into the venv by typing `.\.venv\Scripts\activate`.
 (if you're using VSCode you can use it as an interpreter by pressing F1 and selecting the venv).
-* When you're in the venv, run `pip install -r requirements.txt`.
+* When you're in the venv, run `py -m pip install -r requirements.txt`.
 * After this run: `py manage.py makemigrations`.
 * Followed by `py manage.py migrate`.